zeromq/ingescape/doc/content/blog/first_full_agent.md

 <br>
 #### Stop from an ingeScape callback

-**It is important that the *igs_stop* function is never called from an ingeScape callback.** This can be avoided by using a global flag that is set to true in the callback and induces the stop of the main loop, and/or a function call in the main thread that actually executes a call to the *igs_stop* function.
+**It is important that the *igs_stop* function is never called from an ingeScape callback.** This can be avoided by using a global flag that is set to true in the callback and induces the stop of the main thread's loop, and/or a function call in the main thread that actually executes a call to the *igs_stop* function.

 <br>
 #### Handle stop request from other agents

 Some special agents can remotely stop any other agent.
 This has the effect to stop the ingeScape loop and threads.
 But some additional code is required for your application to stop properly as well.

-Very simple, ingeScape brings the *igs_Interrupted* global variable that is false by default and becomes true when a stop request has been received or when the *igs_stop* function has been called.
+Very simply, ingeScape brings the *igs_Interrupted* global variable that is false by default and becomes true when a stop request has been received or when the *igs_stop* function has been called.
 You can monitor this variable in your code to stop your application when a stop request or an actual stop is triggered.

 It is possible to observe stop requests and attach callbacks to them.
 This is achieved by using the *igs_observeForcedStop* function. ***Be careful, such callbacks are executed in an ingeScape thread in which the igs_stop function shall not be used***.